 Holders of Class A and Class B common stock vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise required by applicable law or our certificate of incorporation and bylaws.
-Our Founder controls 65.8% of the combined voting power of the Class A and Class B common stock as of December 31, 2021 through his direct and indirect ownership in us.
+Our Founder beneficially owns approximately 66.0% of the combined voting power (excluding treasury shares) of the Class A and Class B common stock as of December 31, 2022 through his direct and indirect ownership in us.